 Rapid Eye Movement Sleep Behavior Disorder (RBD)

-Rapid Eye Movement Sleep Behavior Disorder brought on by Dementia with Lewy Bodies causes extreme drowsiness because of vivid dreaming, sleep talking, and constant tossing.
+Rapid Eye Movement Sleep Behavior Disorder brought on by Lewy Body Dementia causes extreme drowsiness because of vivid dreaming, sleep talking, and constant tossing.
 This symptom can begin years before your mother or father is even diagnosed.

 4 Most Common Symptoms of Parkinson’s Disease